tc39/notes/meetings/2021-04/apr-20.md

 JHD: Within the next day or so, I'm going to be updating the actual proposal repo; the proposal repo currently does not contain any of these changes.
 I will also be closing all issues and pull requests that are no longer relevant.
 So if you do file a new issue in the meantime, and you think it wouldn’t be immediately obvious to me, please note that it’s based on the presentation from today and I’ll make sure I leave it intact.
 Thanks everyone!

-AKI: All right, and with that we are wrapped for the day.
+AKI: And with that we are wrapped for the day.
 It's 3 p.m.
-In New York, in Savannah and, you know, DC, I hope everyone has a wonderful afternoon or evening or morning and I look forward to seeing you all tomorrow or in hubs right now.
+In New York, in Savannah, and in D.C.
+I hope everyone has a wonderful afternoon or evening or morning and I look forward to seeing you all tomorrow or in hubs right now.